Cody Demps: Return to Stockton (2019–2020)

 Demps returned to the Stockton Kings to begin the 2019–20 G League season.
 On November 26, 2019, he posted 29 points, seven rebounds and five assists in a win over the Canton Charge.
 Demps averaged 14.4 points, 5.5 rebounds and 2.6 assists per game.

 NBA G League Ignite (2021)

 On November 12, 2020, the NBA G League Ignite signed Demps as a veteran player to mentor the younger prospects.
 He averaged 5.5 points and 2.6 rebounds per game.

 Hapoel Be'er Sheva (2021–2022)

 On August 6, 2021, Demps signed with Hapoel Be'er Sheva of the Israeli Basketball Premier League.

+New Taipei CTBC DEA (2024)

+On February 19, 2024, Demps signed with the New Taipei CTBC DEA of the T1 League.
+On August 10, he left the team.

+Elitzur Netanya (2024–present)

+In October 2024, Demps joined the Elitzur Netanya of the Israeli Premier League.

 Personal

 Demps' father, Chris Demps, played defensive end for Sacramento State's football team.